Thairo Estrada Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 15th in the league.

-- The Padres' 3.82 team ERA ranks seventh among all MLB pitching staffs.
+- The Padres have a 3.83 team ERA that ranks sixth across all MLB pitching staffs.

-- The Padres rank 14th in baseball in home runs surrendered (78 total, 1.1 per game).
+- The Padres rank 14th in baseball in home runs given up (79 total, 1.1 per game).

-- His most recent time out was on Wednesday, May 17 against the Kansas City Royals, when the right-hander threw two innings, surrendering five earned runs while giving up four hits.
+- The righty's most recent appearance came on Saturday against the Tampa Bay Rays, when he threw five innings, surrendering six earned runs while giving up eight hits.

-- In eight games this season, the 33-year-old has a 4.10 ERA and 8.2 strikeouts per nine innings, while giving up a batting average of .279 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.